eventbrite/rebar/docs/testing.rst

 allows you to focus your test on the fields that actually matter in that context.

+If a ModelForm is passed to ``flatten_to_dict`` with a foreign key, the related object's primary key, if any, will be used as the value for that field.
+This correlates with how Django treats those fields in form proessing.

 Empty Form Data for Formsets
 ============================